-- Percent cover and age class10 for each dominant woody riparian trees/shrubs, by species - Percent cover of riparian/wetland herbaceous and graminoid plants, by species. - Size classes of the substrate present (bedrock, boulder, cobble, gravel, sand, silt). - Characterize the relationship between the riparian vegetation and flow conditions in each selected stream segment included in AQ 1 - Instream Flow studies: - Using the historical,11 existing,12 Proposed Project,13 and unimpaired14 hydrology (developed in the AQ 2 Hydrology TSP) at each of the selected stream segments, complete the following hydrology analyses: - Annual Hydrology Patterns Annual hydrographs of the monthly average daily flows by water year type; - Recurrence Intervals Flood frequency curves for each flow condition to compare the magnitude and frequency of peak high flow events; - Timing of High Flows The numbers of days that the impaired and unimpaired flows are exceeded (1) by month, (2) by water year type and (3) all years combined; and - Recession Rates (rate of change in stage over time [days]) Recession rates of spring/early summer flows during the time of spring seed release and seed setting (during the receding limb of the hydrograph) by water year type. - Flows will be converted to stage using the stage-discharge relationships developed for the AQ 1 - Instream Flow studies.
+- Establish survey transects as described below: - Establish a minimum of three transects at each selected stream segment listed in Table TERR 1-1. - Re-establish transects associated with long-term riparian monitoring along Rush Creek from Rush Meadows Dam to Gem Lake. - 5 x 5-meter sampling plots will be collected along each transect.
+The number and location of plots will vary depending on the length of the transect.
+The following data will be collected within each sampling plot: - o GPS coordinates (center point of plot) - Photograph of plot - Percent cover and Age class for each dominant woody riparian trees/shrubs, by species - Size classes of the substrate present (bedrock, boulder, cobble, gravel, sand, silt) - Characterize the relationship between the riparian vegetation and flow conditions in each selected stream segment included in AQ 1 - Instream Flow studies: - Using the historical, existing, Proposed Project, and unimpaired hydrology (developed in the AQ 2 - Hydrology TSP) at each of the selected stream segments, complete the following hydrology analyses: - Annual Hydrology Patterns Annual hydrographs of the monthly average daily flows by water year type; - Recurrence Intervals Flood frequency curves for each flow condition to compare the magnitude and frequency of peak high flow events;